BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 Zion and Articles of Organization.
 And he lists out the entire Articles of Organization of the Danites.
 Now I don't want to get into them because that'll be another two hours of talking about them, but the Danites were essentially the extra-legal force for Joseph.
-Now we've heard reference to the Danites, I've mentioned them quite a few times in the show.
-This is the time when the Danites actually begin to exert influence, and become an important piece of this puzzle.
-This is from page 46 of the 1838 Mormon War in Missouri.
-Quote, End quote.
+Now we've heard references to the Danites, I've mentioned them quite a few times in the show.
+This is the time when the Danites actually begin to exert influence and become an important piece of this puzzle.
+This is from page 46 of the _1838 Mormon War in Missouri_.
+Quote,

+> One other point deserves mention, beginning in early September, the
+> Missourians wrote letters to Governor Boggs,

+that's Lilburn Boggs

+> and printed articles in local newspapers describing the militant nature of
+> the Danite band.
+The existence of the Danites became so well known that
+> non-Mormon settlers asked Mormons questions about the secret society.
+It is
+> difficult to believe that Joseph Smith and other Mormon leaders knew little
+> about the Danites when the groups, teachings, and activities were common
+> knowledge and a "chief source of anxiety among the citizens of Northwestern
+> Missouri."

+End quote.

 There's no way we can understand this from our perspective.
 Let's go back to